muslimunityproject/muslimunityproject.github.io/introduction/introduction.md

 This project is to be considered an effort from every believer who subscribes to Islam and considers it a duty to raise the Word of Allah SWT.

 This is not a sect, nor a madhab, nor a political party, not a secretive organisation.
 It is neither of these because none of these terms describes it accurately.
-The most accurate description is that it is a project, where participants come together to work collectively on the project for the objectives that it defines.
+The most accurate description is that it is a project, where participants come together to work collectively in the project for the objectives that it defines.

 It should be considered a project, where any and everyone can contribute their efforts.

-It is not a secular project, nor a political project, but rather it is an Islamic project as the aim is .
+It is not a secular project, nor a political project, but rather it is an Islamic project as the aim is an Islamic aim to restore unity amongst Muslims at every level possible.

 Many Muslims are skeptical of various groups and movements currently present in the ummah.
 This skeptiscisim is justified in many cases, but is similarly not justified in many cases.